mymmrac/telego/README.md

 }
 ```

+For running multiple bots from a single server, see [this](examples/multi_bot_webhook/main.go) example.

 > Note: You may wish to use [Let's Encrypt](https://letsencrypt.org/) in order to generate your free TLS certificate.

 ### :kite: Using Telegram methods